 To achieve this shade, ask your stylist for a light brown that’s tailored to fit the warm or cool undertones in your complexion.
 If possible, we like to suggest a few lighter sections around the face.

 If you’re interested in rose gold-influenced light brown hair, talk to your hair stylist about the coolest possible iteration of the shade.
-This color looks spectacular on light and medium skin tones, in particular.
+Rose gold looks spectacular on light and medium skin tones, in particular.

 Chestnut hair combines the best of light and dark brown hair in a single ‘do.
 We love it as a transitional color for fall.